iotaledger/wallet.rs/docs/docs/specs/README.md

 ## Introduction

-The wallet library is a stateful package with a standardised interface to build applications with IOTA value transactions.
+The `Wallet.rs` library is a stateful package with a standardized interface to build applications with IOTA value transactions.
 The package will be compatible with different platforms such as web, desktop and mobile.

-The package introduces the concept of an _account_.
-An account is a reference or a label to a [seed](https://docs.iota.org/docs/getting-started/0.1/clients/seeds).
+The package introduces the concept of an `account`.
+An `account` is a reference to, or a label for, a [seed](https://docs.iota.org/docs/getting-started/0.1/clients/seeds).
 An account has certain properties such as [addresses](https://github.com/Wollac/protocol-rfcs/blob/bech32-address-format/text/0020-bech32-address-format/0020-bech32-address-format.md) and [messages](https://github.com/GalRogozinski/protocol-rfcs/blob/message/text/0017-message/0017-message.md).
 An account has various possible behaviours, including moving funds, looking for new messages, and making copies of message histories.
 An account should also be able to provide a degree of financial privacy and this should not incur any overhead.

-A similar [package](https://docs.iota.org/docs/client-libraries/0.1/account-module/introduction/overview) was previously developed but this becomes obsolete with the introduction of Ed25519 signatures.
+A similar [account package](https://docs.iota.org/docs/client-libraries/0.1/account-module/introduction/overview) was previously developed but this became obsolete with the introduction of Ed25519 signatures.
 The previous account package was limited to a single account.
-As an improvement, the (new) package will be able to manage multiple accounts.
+As an improvement, the new package will be able to manage multiple accounts.

 To summarize, the main motivation behind this package is to offer a simplified (stateful) approach to handle IOTA payments.

 ## Considerations

 *   Seeds should be stored and managed separately in a secure enclave and should never leave the secure environment.
-Secure enclaves include software enclaves such as IOTA’s Rust-based Stronghold library or hardware enclaves such as a Ledger Nano;
+Secure enclaves include software enclaves such as IOTA’s Rust-based `Stronghold` library or hardware enclaves such as a `Ledger Nano`.
-*   The secure enclave should have the ability to generate addresses and sign messages upon receipt of a message, and return the output in a message.
-If the secure enclave is initialised with a pre-generated seed, the sender process should immediately remove the seed traces from memory.
+*   The secure enclave should have the ability to generate addresses and sign messages upon receipt, and return the output in a new message.
+If the secure enclave is initialized with a pre-generated seed, the sender process should immediately remove the seed traces from memory.

 ## Naming Conventions

 The primary language is [Rust](https://github.com/rust-lang/rust).
-Therefore, standard Rust naming [conventions](https://doc.rust-lang.org/1.0.0/style/style/naming/README.html) are followed.
+Therefore, standard [Rust naming conventions](https://doc.rust-lang.org/1.0.0/style/style/naming/README.html) are followed.
 All interfaces (types) use _CamelCase_ while all function and variable names use _snake\_case_.

 ## Interfaces